Marshall R. Diggs

 Marshall R. Diggs Sr (November 7, 1888 – September, 1968) was a United States Acting Comptroller of the Currency from April, 1938 to September, 1938.

 Born in the City of Dallas, Texas on November 7, 1888, Marshall R. Diggs received his J.D. from the School of Law at Yale University in June, 1913.
 He then entered the practice of law in the private sector.
 During this time, born to Marshall R. Diggs Sr. and his wife is Marshall R. Diggs Jr. (January 26, 1926 to June 18, 2015) who would follow his father and obtain his B.A. from Yale University and then his LLB from the School of Law, University of Texas then followed by admission to the bar in the State of Texas.

 In January 1934, Marshall R. Diggs Sr. set aside law in the private sector and was in Washington, D.C. having obtained an appointment as executive assistant to the then Comptroller of the Currency, J. F. T. O'Connor in the Franklin D. Roosevelt Administration.

 On January 15 of 1938, Marshall R. Diggs was sworn into Office as the 21st Deputy Comptroller of the Currency along with Goodwin J. Oppegard who would serve as the concurrent 22nd Deputy Comptroller of the Currency.
 However, in April, 1938, the then Comptroller of the Currency, J.F.T.
-O'Connor, resigns from Office in order to campaign unsuccessfully for the Office of Governor of California and Diggs quickly finds himself holding the Office of Acting Comptroller of the Currency.
+O'Connor, resigned from Office in order to campaign unsuccessfully for the Office of Governor of California and Diggs quickly finds himself holding the Office of Acting Comptroller of the Currency.
 According to the mentions of his name in the articles of the New York Times from April 1938 to September 1938, Diggs appears to have been quite busy during the short time in which he held the acting comptroller office.
 However, on September 30, 1938, Marshall R. Diggs and Goodwin J. Oppegard both resigned their offices thereby becoming the shortest ever office holders of the title Deputy Comptroller of the Currency to date since the creation of the Office on May 9, 1863.
 The very next day, Preston Delano was the new Comptroller of the Currency.